twalsh43/public-workshop-lixar-databricks/ReadMe.md

 Within the Databricks workspace, there is an **Extra** folder alongside the main exercise notebooks.
 These are concepts frequently important for Databricks in production, but we didn't have enough time to cover today.

 ```
+├── Extras
 	├── 01_Update_Delta_Tables  # Handle data updates: new data, and fill-in missing data
 	├── 02_Azure_Data_Factory   # Simple exercise showing how ADF can pass parameters to the next stage of a data pipeline
 	├── 03_SQL_Database  	    # Write the cleaned Delta Tables to a SQL Database, and run an analytical query
 	├── 04_Koalas_API_Pandas    # Brief demo showing the Koalas API for using a Pandas DF in Spark
 ```